Louisiana-Pacific (LPX)

 nullAI Analysis | Feedback

-Mr. Southern has served as Chief Executive Officer of Louisiana-Pacific since July 2017 and was appointed Chairman in May 2020.
-He joined LP in 1999 and has held various key leadership roles, including Executive Vice President and Chief Operating Officer from 2016 to 2017, Executive Vice President and General Manager of the Oriented Strand Board (OSB) business from 2015 to 2016, and Senior Vice President and General Manager of the Siding business from 2012 to 2015.
-Mr. Southern began his career as a forester with MacMillan Bloedel.
+Brad Southern has served as Chief Executive Officer of Louisiana-Pacific since July 2017 and Chairperson of the Board since May 2020.
+He joined LP in 1999 and has held various leadership roles within the company, including Executive Vice President and Chief Operating Officer, Executive Vice President and General Manager of OSB, Senior Vice President of Siding, and Vice President of Specialty Operations.
+Before joining Louisiana-Pacific, Mr. Southern spent 15 years at MacMillan Bloedel, where he began his career as a forester and held various positions in forestry, strategic planning, finance, accounting, and plant management.
+He holds a Bachelor of Science and a Master of Science in Forest Resources from the University of Georgia.

-Alan Haughie, Executive Vice President and Chief Financial Officer
+Alan Haughie, Executive Vice President, Chief Financial Officer

-Mr. Haughie was appointed Executive Vice President and Chief Financial Officer of Louisiana-Pacific in January 2019.
-Before joining LP, he served as Senior Vice President and Chief Financial Officer of ServiceMaster Global Holdings Inc. from 2013 to 2017, where he was instrumental in the company's initial public offering and a $2.4 billion debt refinancing.
-Prior to ServiceMaster, Mr. Haughie spent nearly two decades at Federal-Mogul Corporation, holding various positions including Senior Vice President and Chief Financial Officer, Controller, Chief Accounting Officer, and Director of Financial Planning and Analysis.
+Alan Haughie was named Executive Vice President and Chief Financial Officer of Louisiana-Pacific in January 2019.
+Prior to joining LP, he served as Senior Vice President and CFO of ServiceMaster Global Holdings Inc. from 2013 to 2017, where he played a key role in the company's initial public offering and a $2.4 billion debt refinancing.
+Before ServiceMaster, Mr. Haughie spent 19 years at Federal-Mogul Corp., a global automotive components supplier, where his roles included Senior Vice President and CFO, Vice President, Controller and Chief Accounting Officer, and Director of Financial Planning and Analysis.
+He is a chartered accountant and holds a Bachelor of Science with Honors in Mathematics from the University of Manchester.

 Jason Ringblom, President

-Robin Everhart, Senior Vice President, Chief Human Resources and Transformation Officer
+Robin Everhart serves as the Senior Vice President, Chief Human Resources Officer and Transformation Officer for Louisiana-Pacific.

 AI Analysis | Feedback